 The Albanian Riviera is very wild and populated by many different species of animals.
 Driving along the glorious state highway 8 in the south of Albania, I met donkeys, cows, turtles, frogs, sheep, boars, dogs, goats, and many other animals!

 The Albanian coastline is also dotted with abandoned bunkers from the Enver Hoxha era.
 This former Albanian dictator was so consumed by his fear of a military invasion that he literally covered the whole country with concrete bunkers, which still guard both the coast and the hinterland like a neglected army of untended beetles.

-Without further ado, though, here are the best beaches in Albania you’ll encounter when driving along state highway 8 from north to south.
+Without further ado, though, here are the most beautiful beaches in Albania you’ll encounter when driving along State Highway 8 from north to south.
 They are organized by their location to the nearest city.

-The city of Vlorë is the northern starting point of the Albanian Riviera and is one of the most popular destinations for Albania beach holidays.
-You’ll find many incredible south Albania beaches in and around the city, including Vlorë Beach, which is sometimes also spelled Vlora Beach.
+The city of Vlorë is the northern starting point of the Albanian Riviera and is one of the most popular destinations for Albania for a beach holiday.
+You’ll find many incredible south Albania beaches in and around the city, including Vlorë Beach, sometimes also called Vlora Beach.